TranslationalBioinformaticsUnit/Benchmarking-SegmentationMethods-ST/README.md

 # Installation
 To run the code and reproduce the results, please ensure you have the following conda environments installed:

-- **SCS**: This conda environment is used for running SCS, Baysor and Watershed tools
+- **scs**: This conda environment is used for running SCS, Baysor and Watershed tools
-- **Cellpose**: This conda environment is used for running Cellpose
+- **cellpose**: This conda environment is used for running Cellpose
-- **BIDCell**: This conda environment is used for running BIDCell
+- **bidcell**: This conda environment is used for running BIDCell
+- **cellotype**: This conda environment is used for running CelloType
 - **Kernel**: This conda environment is used for running the evaluation

 In case you are interested in **running the Nextflow pipeline** (instead of a specific segmentation method) for running the corresponding scripts, ensure they are installed prior to run the Nextflow pipeline.